oegea/passager-password-manager/README.md

 The answer is that I don't know if the world needs another password manager, but I used to need an open source one that could be easily installed and maintained, and I have never found one.

 This is the reason to create `passager`.
-To bring to everybody a password manager:
+To bring to the world a password manager that is:

 * Simple to use and maintain, both for users and sys admins.
 * Secure by design.